 Disadvantages of a Sealed Cannabis Greenhouse

 All greenhouses are prone to high humidity, due to the water vapor that evaporates from leaves during photosynthesis.
 In an enclosed greenhouse this water vapor gets trapped inside, making it prone to excessive humidity, and increasing the risk of molds and diseases.
-To accommodate, sealed cannabis structures must use a greenhouse dehumidification strategy, such as Ceres EcoLoop™ or standard dehumidifiers.
+To accommodate, sealed greenhouses for cannabis must use a sealed grow room dehumidifier, such as Ceres EcoLoop™ or standard dehumidifiers.
 Additionally, the greenhouse must be equipped with sufficient air circulation.
 With these methods a sealed cannabis greenhouse can maintain the ideal relative humidity levels of 40-60%.

 Risk of Overheating